Ralex-crypto/Distance-Vector-Routing-Simulator/README.txt

-How to compile and run the simulator on zeus.cs.txstate.edu
+How to compile and run the simulator on Linux with g++

 Compile:
 	g++ sim.cpp -o sim